You can manage your cookie settings via your browser setting at any time.

 We do not share or sell your personal information with any 3rd parties.

 Joel & Son Fabrics is all in favour of keeping the fur faux.
-Here are five things things you should know about this glam alternative to the real thing.
+Here are five things you should know about this glam alternative to the real thing.
 (1) Wearing faux fur instead of real fur keeps your conscience clean.
 Animals suffering in the name of fashion isn’t ok and we’re so happy to see so many designers getting rid of genuine fur from their collections.
 There’s nothing fashionable about animal cruelty and these imitations look so good anyway.
-All we want to do it stroke these.
+All we want to do is stroke these.
 Keep it faux!

 Philosophy di Lorenzo Serafini Fall/Winter 2018-2019

 In case you've missed the pumpkin frenzy at the supermarkets, it's Halloween this week, people!
 But though us Brits are slowly catching on (it's only taken us a century or so), no-one can do it like the Americans can do it, right?
 Loving the celebs who rocked up to the Casamigos bashes in LA and Vegas this weekend and inspired some serious costume envy, as usual!
 George Clooney and Rande Gerber's tequila brand throws the parties to end all parties on Halloween - anyone know how to get us in next year?
 Joel & Son Fabrics has everything we need to create the perfect costume - we've got the fabrics, we've got the dressmakers on hand - all we need is an invite!
 Check out these AMAZING efforts from the Casamigos soirees and see if you can guess who they're dressed up as without looking at the captions.
 And then decide if they're as good, or better, than our Hall of Famers from Halloweens past, down below.
 It's a pretty close race...